Weiming-Hu/AnalogsEnsemble/_posts/2018-10-01-eccodes-gribconverter.md

 #### gribConverter

 `gribConverter` is by default not built, because it depends on the [ECMWF ecCodes library](https://confluence.ecmwf.int/display/ECC/ecCodes+Home).
-Please install the library using your preferred package management tool, for example, `HomeBrew` or `apt-get`.

 To build `gribConverter`, you can specify the parameter to `CMake`.